mikelovesrobots/mmmm/README.md

 Instructions for loading in Unity
 ---------------------------------
-When loading the collada models into Unity, the textures will look blurry and stretched until you adjust the .png import settings:
+When loading .collada models into Unity, the textures will look blurry and stretched until you tweak the .png import settings:

   * TextureType: advanced
   * Non Power of 2: None
   * Generate Mip Maps: unchecked
   * Filter mode: point

-For maximum prettiness, this author recommends turning on ambient occlusion and anti-aliasing.
+For maximum prettiness, this author recommends turning on ambient occlusion.
+If you can afford it, anti-aliasing and depth of field are lovely too.

 Frequently Asked Questions
 --------------------------